RespiradorHacker/OpenLung/README.md

 # Low resource Ambu-Bag ventilator

-- This project was jumpstarted by the COVID-19 global pandemic as a result of community discussion on a facebook group called Open Source COVID19 and OpenSourceVentilator, this is why I created this GitLab project.
+- This project was jumpstarted by the COVID-19 global pandemic as a result of community discussion on a facebook group called Open Source COVID19 and OpenSourceVentilator, this is why I created a GitLab project for a new open source product called _OpenLung_.
 - More specifically in a discussion surrounding low cost _Bag Valve Mask_ (_BVM_ or _AmbuBag_) based emergency respirators wherein prior solutions had been developed.
 The first from an MIT research group comprising of the following persons (Abdul Mohsen Al Husseini1, Heon Ju Lee1, Justin Negrete, Stephen Powelson, Amelia Servi, Alexander Slocum and Jussi Saukkonen).
 The second device from a Rice University Mechanical Engineering student group comprising of the following persons (Madison Nasteff, Carolina De Santiago, Aravind Sundaramraj, Natalie Dickman, Tim Nonet and Karen Vasquez Ruiz.
 Photo by Jeff Fitlow).
 - This project seeks to combine and improve the efforts of these two projects into a more simple and reliable device that consists mostly of 3D printed parts.